apache/arrow/docs/source/cpp/compute.rst

 Grouped aggregations are not directly invokable, but are used as part of a SQL-style "group by" operation.
 Like scalar aggregations, grouped aggregations reduce multiple input values to a single output value.
-Instead of aggregating all values of the input, however, grouped aggregations partition of the input values on some set of "key" columns, then aggregate each group individually, emitting one output per input group.
+Instead of aggregating all values of the input, however, grouped aggregations partition the input values on some set of "key" columns, then aggregate each group individually, emitting one output value per input group.

 As an example, for the following table: